souryacs/LitRevw/E_P_Contact.md

 [Deciphering eukaryotic gene-regulatory logic with 100 million random promoters - de Boer et al. Nat Biotech 2020](https://pubmed.ncbi.nlm.nih.gov/31792407/) Predicts TF binding from sequence using ML.
 Aplies on Yeast.
 Develops GPRA (Gigantic parallel reporter assay).

+[The evolution, evolvability and engineering of gene regulatory DNA - Vaishnav et al. Nature 2022](https://pubmed.ncbi.nlm.nih.gov/31792407/) Work from the same goup.
+Predicts sequence to gene expression, using DL, and using promoter characteristics, fitness scores etc. Mostly biophysical model is used in a DL framework.